 Students may bring their own lunch, or take advantage of School Caterers, our daily hot lunch provider.

-Snack is provided in the classroom both in the morning and again in the afternoon.
-We serve a variety of foods, such as fruit, breads, cheese, fruit juices, milk, etc.
+Snack is provided both in the morning and again in the afternoon.
+We serve a variety of foods, such as fruit, breads, cheese, and yogurt, etc.

-All children must be toilet trained by the time they begin school.
+All children must be toilet trained by the time they enter preschool.
 This means they must be able to determine when they need to go to the bathroom and be able to express that need to a teacher.
 They should also be able to manage their clothing and toileting needs.
 The teachers are happy to help with difficult zippers, snaps, etc.

 Child of the Week

 We celebrate each child as our “Child of the Week” for one whole week during the year.
-During this week, your child may bring his/her favorite family photos glued on a poster board which will be displayed on our class bulletin board.
+During the chosen week, your child may bring his/her favorite family photos glued on a poster board which will be displayed on our class bulletin board.
 During circle time that week, we will sing a special song to that child and give him/her time to tell us about the pictures.
 At the end of the week, we will spend a circle time getting to know your child’s favorite things (i.e. pets, toys, jobs, movies, etc.).
+This is a wonderful opportunity to practice public speaking skills at an early age.

 The purpose of discipline is to promote the virtues we talk about in the classroom and to ensure the safety of the children by promoting positive interactions and helping the children to develop their self-control, empathy and cooperation.
 By providing an appropriate environment with a high level of positive reinforcement, we encourage age appropriate behavior.
 Logical consequences, keeping in mind the child’s age, personality, circumstances, and level of understanding, will be used to fit individual situations which require discipline.